RedHatInsights/cloud-services-config/README.md

 ## Adding Config for New Apps

-To enable a new app in our environments, you need to create configuration for it in `main.yml`, and then create a PR to merge it in.
+To enable a new app in our environments, you need to create configuration for it in `main.yml`, and then create a PR to merge it into the `ci-beta` branch.
+If you also want your app to exist in the stable environments, you must create another PR to merge it into the `ci-stable` branch.

 Here is some example configuration that demonstrates the structure, using all required and optional properties:

 ```yml